ShibamCrS/Tofa/README.md

 ## Software Simulation of The Attacks
 The simulation code is given in Gift128/64 and BAKSHEESH are given in respective directories.
-To run the simulation, do the following:
+To run the simulation, do the following fnvfnvfn:
 ```bash
 cd cipher_name
 make